 Above functionality is implemented and tested.
-In a future plans there are few more signal generation modes.
-By pressing “Mode1″ you can see following screens which may change a little during implementation: LCD Screens1
+In future plans, there are few more signal generation modes.
+By pressing “Mode1”, you can see the following screens which may change a little during implementation: LCD Screens1

 Circuit diagram and PCB

-PCB is single sided with some wiring done in top side.
+PCB is single sided with some wiring done in the top side.

 Circuit diagram explanation: